-Stevenson University is proud to serve veterans and their families.
-We aim to offer programs, policies, and resources that are flexible for our military-connected students.
-Our goal is to connect veterans with their benefits and assist in their transition to student life with the support they need.
-If you are a veteran, current active duty, reserve or a dependent and are interested in applying to Stevenson University please contact:
+At Stevenson University, our aim is to offer programs, policies, and resources that are flexible for our military-connected students.
+Our goal is to connect Service members and veterans with their benefits and assist in their transition to student life with the support they need.

 School Certifying Official